 Awe-inspiring photography.
 Lightning fast shutter speed.

 If you’re someone who doesn’t blink at a higher-end price point, then the DS4K is the crème de la crème of mounted trail cameras.

 - Beginner Level Camera

 - Fast 0.7s trigger speed

 - 12 MP Imagery

-Affordable and incredibly easy to use, the Moultrie A-25 is highly recommended for newcomers to the world of outdoor photography.
-Coming with a modest 12 megapixel camera and maximum 720p video capability, the A-25 is ideal for those who want to dip their toes into buying a trail camera, without splashing out too much cash.
+Affordable and incredibly easy to use, the Moultrie A-25 is highly recommended for newcomers to the world of hunting with game cameras.
+Coming with a modest 12 megapixel camera and maximum 720p video capability, the A-25 is ideal for those who want to dip their toes into buying a hunting camera, without splashing out too much cash.

-The Moultrie A-25 comes with everything you could ever want out of a trail camera, a 60ft range infrared flash to capture game at a distance, a trigger speed of 0.9 seconds to take shots as soon as you need them, and a weatherproof casing to protect it from the elements.
+The Moultrie A-25 comes with everything you could ever want out of a game cam, a 60ft range infrared flash to capture game at a distance, a trigger speed of 0.9 seconds to take shots as soon as you need them, and a weatherproof casing to protect it from the elements.